weiliangc3/scenario-mock-server-fork/README.md

 - `/select-scenario`
 - `/groups`

-These paths can be modified by using `options` (in case they clash with paths from scnearios).
+These paths can be modified by using `options` (in case they clash with paths from scenarios).

 ### /scenarios